pwrdrvr/lambda-dispatch/README.md

 ## Advantages

 - Avoids cold start wait durations in most cases where at least 1 exec env is running
-  - Caveat: if the nubmer of queued requests (Q), divided by the total concurrent request capacity available (C), multiplied by the avg response time (t) is greater than the cold start time (T), then some requests will have to wait for the same duration as a cold start, `Q/C*t >= T`, example: Q = 100 queued requests, C = 10 request concurrent capacity, t = 1 second avg response time, T = 10 second cold start time, 100/10*1 = 10, 10 seconds of waiting for some requests
+  - Caveat: if the number of queued requests (Q), divided by the total concurrent request capacity available (C), multiplied by the avg response time (t) is greater than the cold start time (T), then some requests will have to wait for the same duration as a cold start, `Q/C*t >= T`, example: Q = 100 queued requests, C = 10 request concurrent capacity, t = 1 second avg response time, T = 10 second cold start time, 100/10*1 = 10, 10 seconds of waiting for some requests
   - Completely eliminates the blocking issue preventing many web apps from using Lambda, which is that an increase in total concurrent requests will cause a large portion of requests to wait for an entire cold start duration when other exec envs are available shortly after the request is received
 - Avoids `base64` encoding and decoding of requests and responses in both the Lambda function itself (where it costs CPU time) and in the API Gateway/ALB/Function URL (where it costs response time)
 - Allows sending first / streaming bytes of responses all the way to the client without waiting for entire response to be buffered